 In 2005, Dr McKinnon joined overseas aid and development charity TEAR Australia, where he managed first the NSW office and then TEAR’s Australian operations.
 During this time Dr McKinnon completed his PhD in social enterprise and development, investigating the intersection of finance and poverty alleviation.

-Dr Hill’s research focuses the political economy of gender, work and care in the Asia Pacific.
-She has published on women’s work and collective action in the Indian informal economy, work and care regimes in Australia and the Asia Pacific, and employment policy in India.
+Associate Professor Elizabeth Hill’s research focuses on the political economy of gender, work and care in the Asia Pacific.
+She has published on work and care regimes in Australia and the Asia Pacific, gender and the future of work, migration and care work in Australia, informal work and employment policy in India, and women’s unions and collective action in the Indian informal economy.

 Dr Elizabeth Cham

-Dr Elizabeth Cham was the National Director of Philanthropy Australia from 1996 to 2005.
-Prior to this, Dr Cham worked for several large Melbourne foundations including the Alfred Felton Bequest and the William Buckland Foundation.
+Dr Elizabeth Cham was the former National Director of Philanthropy Australia from 1996 to 2005.
+Prior to this, Elizabeth worked for several large Melbourne foundations including the Alfred Felton Bequest and the William Buckland Foundation.

-In 2017, Dr Cham completed a PhD on Australian grant-making philanthropic foundations that are administered by trustee companies.
-Dr Cham is an Associate Fellow of the UTS Business School.
+In 2017, Elizabeth completed a PhD on Australian grant-making philanthropic foundations that are administered by trustee companies.
+Elizabeth is an Associate Fellow of the UTS Business School.

 Mr Josh Bornstein